 Littering or dumping rubbish is an offence.
-Anyone can report offences through our Online Litter Report Form or phone 9186 8555.
+Anyone can report offences through our online reporting tool, Report It.

 We are members of the Liquor Accord and West Pilbara Alcohol Management Group.
 We support responsible alcohol projects such as the ‘Skippers’ program which provides free non-alcoholic drinks to designated drivers.

 Educational banners regarding street drinking offences have been placed at regularly visited public places throughout the City.

 We work with our Rangers team and WA Police to address road and off-road vehicle issues.

 The Safer Communities Partnership participated in the ‘Keys for Life Road Safety Expo’ which targets new road users, through the ‘Keys for Life’ program implemented in local high schools.